Manuel Ascencio Padilla

 Commandante Manuel Ascencio Padilla (or Manuel Ascensio Padilla) (September 26, 1774 – September 14, 1816) was an Upper Peruvian guerrilla chief who fought in the Bolivian War of Independence with his wife, Juana Azurduy de Padilla who shared his commitment towards Bolivian indigenous populations.
 The town of Padilla, Bolivia is named in his honor.

 Early years

-A Criollo, Padilla was born in Chipirina, Upper Peru (now Chipirina, Chayanta Province, Bolivia), in 1774, the son of a local landowner.
+A Criollo, Padilla was born in 1774 in Chipirina, Upper Peru (now part of Chayanta Province, Bolivia).
+He was the son of a local landowner.
 He spent the early years of his life near his hometown, joining the army at an early age.
 He participated in the enforcement and execution of Damaso Katari, Tupac Amaru's successor in La Paz.

-Though studying to be a lawyer at the University of Saint Francis Xavier, Padilla left school to marry Juana Azurduy (born 1781) in 1805.
+He began studying to be a lawyer at the University of Saint Francis Xavier, but left school to marry Juana Azurduy (born 1781) in 1805.
 Her father was Spanish and her mother was Chola (3/4 Native, 1/4 Spaniard).